phunware/maas-mapping-ios-sdk/README.md

 PWMapKit SDK for iOS
 ====================

-> Version 2.6.0
+> Version 3.0.0

 **PWMapKit** is a comprehensive indoor mapping and wayfinding SDK that allows easy integration with Phunware's indoor maps and location-based services.
 Visit http://maas.phunware.com/ for more details and to sign up.

 ## Requirements

+- PWLocation v3.0.0 or greater (Automatically include when pod install PWMapKit)
-- PWCore v2.0.0 or greater
+- PWCore v3.0.0 or greater (Automatically include when pod install PWMapKit)
 - iOS 7.0 or greater
 - Xcode 6 or greater

 ## Installation

-`PWMapKit` has a dependency on the [`PWCore`](https://github.com/phunware/maas-core-ios-sdk) and [`PWLocation`](https://github.com/phunware/maas-location-ios-sdk) frameworks.

 Phunware recommends using [CocoaPods](http://www.cocoapods.org) to integrate the framework.
+Simply add

-Simply add `pod 'PWMapKit'` to your podfile.
+`pod 'PWMapKit'`

+to your podfile, then the dependencies of `PWCore` and `PWLocation` are automatically added.

 Alternatively, all of the following frameworks can be added to the Vendor/Phunware directory of your project: